eksiscloud/Varnish_7.x-multiple_sites/README.md

 * do: `varnishd -C -f /etc/varnish/sites/site.vcl`

 `systemctl reload varnish` doesn't work.

-* do loading new vcl and connecting to label `varnishadm vcl.load katiska-orig-$(date +%s) /etc/varnish/sites/katiska.eu.vcl && varnishadm vcl.list`
+* do loading new vcl and connecting to label

+`varnishadm vcl.load katiska-orig-$(date +%s) /etc/varnish/sites/katiska.eu.vcl && varnishadm vcl.list`

 `vcl.list` gives list all loaded VCLs and labels.
-Check what is name of time stamped one, and `varnishadm vcl.label katiska katiska-orig-1746614848` Now is new VCL loaded and linked to right label.
-Samething than `systemctl reload varnish` but now it is done per site.
+Check what is name of time stamped one, and then

+`varnishadm vcl.label katiska katiska-orig-1746614848`

+Now is the new VCL loaded and linked to right label.
+Same thing than `systemctl reload varnish` but now it must be done per site.
 That system gives ypu fast way to roll back, if/when needed.
 Except if you crashed varnishd, because the `varnishadm` doesn`t work.
 So test your syntax before reloading/restart.

 * do you want to get rid off old loads? `varnishadm vcl.discard katiska-orig`

 ## My opinion